cdr2147/Election_Analysis/README.md

 ![results](https://user-images.githubusercontent.com/99205688/157984141-40b37878-0bc9-4ed1-85e1-7f02daeaa58d.JPG)
 ## Election-Audit Summary
 In summary, the script used in this election audit can be used, with some modification, for any election.
-This code could be modified to produce additional statements in the output, such as

-a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections
+This code could be modified to calculate vote and percentage totals per candidate in a rank choice voting election.
+The code would need to calculate if a candidate received at least 50% of the total vote in round one to declare a winner, or it would need to continue to check votes in subsequent rounds until a candidate reached at least 50% of the vote.
+The code could also be modified to calculate which candidate won the highest percentage of each county, which could help future candidates understand the demographics of each area.